-God in heaven, giver of the bread of life, hear the prayers we offer this day for all those in danger and need and bring your beloved children to your eternal banquet; through Jesus Christ our Lord.
+God of eternal life, who built a house of faithful people, have mercy on all who gather in your name and grant our prayers for all the world; through Jesus Christ our Lord.
 Amen.

-The Presider continues THE CONFESSION OF SIN Presider We pray also for the forgiveness of our sins.
+The Presider continues

+THE CONFESSION OF SIN

+Presider We pray also for the forgiveness of our sins.

 The people kneel.
 A moment of reflective silence is kept.

-Said by all All Most merciful God, we confess that we have sinned against you in thought, word, and deed, by what we have done, and by what we have left undone.
+Said by all

+All Most merciful God,

+we confess that we have sinned against you

+in thought, word, and deed, by what we have done,

+and by what we have left undone.

 We have not loved you with our whole heart; we have not loved our neighbors as ourselves.

 We are truly sorry and we humbly repent.
-For the sake of your Son Jesus Christ, have mercy on us and forgive us; that we may delight in your will, and walk in your ways, Presider Almighty God have mercy on you, forgive you all your sins through our Lord Jesus Christ, strengthen you in all goodness, and by the power of the Holy Spirit keep you in eternal life.
+For the sake of your Son Jesus Christ, have mercy on us and forgive us; that we may delight in your will, and walk in your ways, to the glory of your Name.
 Amen.

+Presider

+Almighty God have mercy on you, forgive you all your sins through our Lord Jesus Christ, strengthen you in all goodness, and by the power of the Holy Spirit keep you in eternal life.
+Amen.

 The people stand.

+THE PEACE

-THE PEACE Presider The peace of the Lord be always with you.
+Presider The peace of the Lord be always with you.

 All And also with you.

 The ministers and people greet one another in the name of Christ.

+THE LITURGY OF THE TABLE

+OFFERTORY SENTENCE

-THE LITURGY OF THE TABLE OFFERTORY SENTENCE Presider This is the day the Lord has made.
+Presider This is the day the Lord has made.
 Let us rejoice and be glad in it.

 The offertory is the time during the service when we give offerings to God, acknowledging that all we have comes from God.
 The choir offers their gift of music, and this is our opportunity to offer thanks to God through a monetary gift to support the ministries of Epiphany.
 Active Epiphany parishioners make an annual pledge commitment toward the vitality of our ministries.
 In some cases pledging parishioners also make a financial contribution at the offertory.
 Money placed in the hunger basket at Communion supports our outreach ministry of feeding those in need.
 You may use the QR code, either during the anthem or later at your convenience, or place your offering in the offering plate as it is passed.
-OFFERTORY ANTHEM: Alleluia